hbc/knowledgebase/faq/FAQ_contributions.md

+---
+title: Contributing to FAQ
+description: This document describes procedures to follow when adding a FAQ
+category: faq
+subcategory:
+tags: [tutorial]
+---

 # FAQ contributions

 To have a question listed in the Frequently Asked Questions (FAQ) section, you can propose it as an issue.
 Create an issue and be sure to add the `faq` label.